Carol’s Easy Steak Marinade

 Make it a Low-Carb Meal:

-The steak you see in the photo was marinated with Carol’s Easy Steak Marinade and then grilled to perfection, and we ate it with Marinated Zucchini Salad for a low-carb meal.
+The steak you see in the photo was marinated with Carol’s Easy Steak Marinade and then grilled to perfection, and in the photo it’s shown with Marinated Zucchini Salad for a low-carb meal.
 Other side dishes that would be great include Low-Carb Italian Pasta Salad, Easy Grilled Vegetables, or Loaded Cauliflower Mock Potato Salad.

 More Recipes for Tasty Beef on the Grill: